 Cons

-β Navigation complexity: Switching between backend admin and frontend user views requires multiple browser tabs.
+❌ Backend navigation is awkward: Switching between admin and learner views requires multiple browser tabs

 Pricing